 Welcome to the Reading Group Guide for The 7th Victim.
-If you haven’t read The 7th Victim, save this until you have.
-There’s spoiler info below.
-Below are questions designed to provide a stimulating discussion.
-Copy, paste, email, share, enjoy. -Alan
+If you haven’t read The 7th Victim, save this until you have because there are spoilers below.

 1 Based on what you learned about behavioral analysis (profiling), do you feel it is a valuable law enforcement tool for helping to catch serial offenders?